 Michigan Probate and Estate Planning Journal

-If there are issues you would like to suggest for future coverage, or if you are interested in contributing to the Journal, please feel free to contact me.
+If you have ideas for future articles, or are interested in contributing an article yourself, please contact me.

 Nancy L. Little

 SBM Committee and Sections to Present Seminar to Empower Senior Citizens in Estate Planning Decisions Starting Aug.
 6 in 51 Counties

 Members of the State Bar of Michigan Unauthorized Practice of Law Committee, in partnership with members of the SBM Elder Law and Disability Rights Section and SBM Probate and Estate Planning Section, will visit senior centers in 51 Michigan counties to present a one-hour seminar to inform and empower senior citizens about estate planning decisions.
 Committee and section members will begin presenting the seminar on Wednesday, Aug.
 6, and will make a few additional presentations on other dates ranging from early August through October.
 Local senior centers have set the times and dates of each presentation of the seminar, with some senior centers hosting the seminar multiple times.
 View the complete list of seminar times, dates and places.

 "A Living Trust Education Initiative: Who Should You Trust?
 Avoiding Estate Planning Mistakes," will provide senior citizens, including veterans applying for benefits from the U.S. Department of Veterans Affairs, with essential estate planning information and caution them about deceptive sales practices that could potentially jeopardize their economic stability.
 It will include a short presentation by licensed Michigan attorneys and a dynamic question and answer period to allow program participants to obtain accurate information about estate planning matters.